i2p/i2p.www/i2p2www/blog/2016/06/01/I2P-Summer-Dev.draft.rst

     :author: str4d
     :date: 2016-06-01
     :category: summer-dev
-    :excerpt: {% trans %}We are pleased to announce that this summer, I2P will be embarking on a development programme aimed at improving the privacy software ecosystem, both for developers wanting to leverage I2P in their applications, and for users trying to configure and run their apps through I2P.{% endtrans %}
+    :excerpt: {% trans %}We are pleased to announce that this summer, I2P will be embarking on a development program aimed at improving the privacy software ecosystem for both developers and users.{% endtrans %}

 {% trans -%}
 Over the last few years, the need for users to be in control of their own data has become increasingly apparent.
-Some excellent progress had been made in this regard with the rise of messaging apps like Signal_ and file storage systems like Tahoe-LAFS_, as well as the ongoing work of `Let's Encrypt`_ to bring HTTPS to the whole world.
+Some excellent progress had been made in this regard with the rise of messaging apps like Signal_, and file storage systems like Tahoe-LAFS_.
+The ongoing work of `Let's Encrypt`_ to bring HTTPS to the whole world is steadily gaining traction.
 {%- endtrans %}

 {% trans -%}